eventmq/eventmq/docs/protocol.rst

 ====== ============== ===========
 0      _EMPTY_        leave empty
 1      eMQP/1.0       Protocol version
-2      INFORM
+2      INFORM         command
 3      _MSGID_        A unique id for the msg
-4      _QUEUE_NAME_   the name of the queue the worker belongs to
+4      _QUEUE_NAME_   csv seperated names of queue the worker belongs to
 ====== ============== ===========

 A **READY** frame consists of a 4-frame multipart message, formatted as follows.